jerry-cheng5/brdf-lighting/README.md

 # BRDF Lighting

-This is a simple program to play around with different types of lighting (ambient, diffuse, specular).
+This is a simple OpenGL program to play around with different types of lighting (ambient, diffuse, specular).

 ## How to use